CSYSI/FSEL/README.md

-# [ECCV 2024] Frequency-Spatial Entanglement Learning for Camouffaged Object Detection
+# [ECCV 2024] Frequency-Spatial Entanglement Learning for Camouflaged Object Detection
 Yanguang Sun, Chunyan Xu, Jian Yang, Hanyu Xuan, Lei Luo<br />

 Our work has been accepted for ECCV 2024.
 The code is currently being organized and will be continuously updated.